Understanding international correlations – interdisciplinary Economics studies

 The system accreditation of the University of Bamberg was successfully completed in June 2019 when the ACQUIN Accreditation Commission determined that all requirements had been met.
 Since then, the University of Bamberg has been responsible for quality assurance of its degree programmes.

-The bachelor’s degree programme was last accredited in 2021.
-For students, this means that the programme, its structures and its curriculum meet the Accreditation Council's required quality criteria.
+The EES master's program was last accredited in 2019.
+For students, this means that the program, with its structures and content, meets the required quality criteria of the Accreditation Council.